cloudcomputingcurricula/Cloud-Computing-Curricula/README.md

 ### Details

-An ACM SiGCSE Working Group titled "Toward Developing a Cloud Computing Model Curriculum" is exploring the current state of adoption of cloud computing across different computing courses and programs across a broad range of international Higher Education institutions.
+[ACM SiGCSE Working Group](/Core/wgmembers.md) titled "Toward Developing a Cloud Computing Model Curriculum" is exploring the current state of adoption of cloud computing across different computing courses and programs across a broad range of international Higher Education institutions.
 The Working Group will convene at the 24th Annual Conference on Innovation and Technology in Computer Science Education [ITiCSE 2019](https://iticse.acm.org/).

 More information about the working group (WG7) is at https://iticse.acm.org/working-group-details/#WG7, with group member details [here.](/Core/wgmembers.md)